You've been meaning to start creating content for your site. Maybe for months. But every time you sit down to begin, the same thought stops you:

 You write one of those.
 Now you have two posts that naturally connect.
 Without planning a content pillar, you've started building one.

 A few more posts in, you see a pattern.
-You keep coming back to certain themes.
-Your audience responds more to some topics than others.
-Your rank tracking shows one post climbing while another sits flat.
+Your performance tracking shows one post climbing while another sits flat.
 Now you have real data — not theory about what your audience might want, but evidence of what they actually engage with.

 That's when strategy gets useful.
 Not before you've started, but after you have something to strategize about.